yeojz/redux-thunk-testing/README.md

 Some projects like [redux-saga][redux-saga-link] were created to help handle such issues, but there might be situations where using such projects might not be a viable option due to constraints and requirements of the project.

-## About This Package

-`redux-thunk-testing` is a small utility/wrapper which aims to help in testing complex thunk actions and their side effects easily.
-Conceptually, it runs through the action, executing all the thunks that are found, and subsequently provides utilities around the results for testing.

 ## Features